nomppy/nomppy.github.io/content/posts/live-by.md

 3. Other stuff like music, poems, and books
 4. Probably only [(2)](#naps) will be useful to you

-_I will definitely update this every now and then as I come across new stuff._
+_I will definitely update this every now and then as I come across new stuff, so check back later!_

 # [Obsidian](https://obsidian.md)